-Plantain Weed: The Most Useful & Ubiquitous Plant in Your Backyard
+Plantain Weed: The Most Useful & Plentiful Plant in Your Backyard

 It's that green, leafy weed you can find everywhere and anywhere.
 It grows in shade and sun, in between concrete, throughout your lawn, in meadows, pastures, wooded forests, gardens, wastelands or parking lots.
 It can be thin or broad-leafed, and there are several varieties found all over the world!
 But what is that stuff anyway?

 PLANTAIN...and I'm not talking about those green bananas!
 Plantain Weed, Plantago major (Broad-leaf plantain) or Plantago lanceolata (Narrow-leaf plantain), is a readily-available, edible herb found in most people's backyards, and has amazing medicinal properties!
 Native Americans used it for its various healing abilities, such as treating insect and snakebites, reducing inflammation, lowering a fever, and healing wounds.